jrwiegand/nba-watch/README.md

-# nba-watch-project
+# nfl-watch-project

-> A vue.js project to watch fantasy scores for the NBA
+> A vue.js project to watch fantasy scores for the NFL

 ## Build Setup